 Infant Brain Injuries

-For infants who are involved in accidents, the statute of limitations doesn’t start until their eighteenth birthday in Pennsylvania, says Lichtenstein.
+For infants who are injured, the statute of limitations doesn’t start counting down until their eighteenth birthday in Pennsylvania, says Lichtenstein.
 The statute of limitations for infant brain injuries will vary depending on where you live.

 Regardless of the timeframe, “if you have a child involved in an accident who may have sustained a brain injury, you should not be settling that case until you’re absolutely sure that you have qualified opinions saying the child has not sustained any developmental damage,” he says.